ndp/csster/README.md

 #### Functions
-Most manipulations will fall into Javascript's language support, as far as any math or looping.
+Most manipulations you'll want don't require any special syntax.
+They will fall into Javascript's language support, as far as any math or looping.
 Use Javascript to write necessary functions!
+Include them directly in the CSS rule definitions.

 #### Colors

-Color conversion functions are included.
+Colors can be particularly brittle in CSS, so color conversion functions are included.
 The easiest way to enable this is to call:

     Csster.colorizeString()